-Insulation boards by Celotex can be installed in pitched roofs, flat roofs, solid masonry walls and more.
-It’s easy to install when you’ve got a bit of guidance, so we’ve broken down the steps for installation in many applications.
+Insulation boards by Celotex can be installed in pitched roofs, flat roofs and solid masonry walls to name a few options.

 Table of contents: